 Notes: Bigleaf Aster is not indigenous to the Garden area.
-Eloise Butler introduced the plant to the Garden in 1912, '13, '14 and '17.
+Eloise Butler introduced the plant to the Garden in 1912, '13, '14,'17, '18, '19, '21, ' 24, and '26.
 Her first plants in 1912 came from Horsford's Nursery, Charlotte Vermont.
 In 1913 and '14 she sourced them from Pine Coolee near St. Paul; in 1917 and '18 from Mahtomedi MN; and also from Lutzen in '18.
-Martha Crone planted it in 1945 and Bigleaf aster was listed on her 1951 inventory of plants in the Garden at that time.
-Susan Wilkins planted more in 2009.
+Martha Crone planted it in 1945 and '46' and Bigleaf aster was listed on her 1951 inventory of plants in the Garden at that time.
+Cary George planted it in 1994 and Susan Wilkins planted more in 2009, '11, '12, and '13'.
 It is native to Minnesota in counties in the NE 2/3rds of the state extending southward through the metro area, and also to a few counties in the SE corner of the state.
 Its westward range in the United States does not extend past Minnesota, nor westward of Manitoba in Canada.
 Eurybia macrophylla is the only species of Eurybia native to Minnesota.

 Eloise Butler wrote about the asters in the Garden in her 1915 report to the Board of Park Commissioners.
 Of this species she said: "The large, rough basal leaves of Aster macrophyllus give the plant a marked individuality.
 The flowers, though pale in color, attract attention by their size and abundance.
 This aster is local in the vicinity of St. Paul and takes kindly to cultivation."